Wondering how to pack a waste free lunch box for school? Here are some tips, kid-friendly recipes and products to make it easy to be eco-friendly.

 5. Reusable cutlery: Swap out single-use plastic utensils for biodegradable or reusable cutlery.

 6. Homemade snacks: Even small amounts of packaging on snacks like muesli bars and a box of sultanas have an impact.
 Make these snacks at home or buy them in bulk so the kids can still enjoy them without waste.
-These
+These nut-free muesli bars are a great option, or these fruit and nut popcorn balls.

 7. Make your own baked goods: Making your own baked goods is often much cheaper than buying them.
-Freezer-friendly recipes are especially convenient to batch cook, and they can be put straight into the lunchbox while frozen and they will defrost by recess.
+Freezer-friendly recipes are especially convenient to batch cook, and they can be put straight into the lunch box while frozen and they will defrost by recess.

 8. Whole fruit: send fruits such as apples, bananas and mandarins to school to skip any extra packaging.
 Check out a nifty trick below for sending apples to school!

-Get the recipe: Healthy Plum Slice
+Play Video: Healthy Plum Slice